stevegt/grid-cli/v2/DESIGN.md

 1. **Unified Message Structure**:
     - The `Message` structure includes the promise as the first element in the `Parms` field.
 Recipients route or discard messages based on the leading promise.

+## Multihash, Multibase, and Multicodec

+PromiseGrid uses multihash and multibase to specify the first byte(s) of a promise hash.
+This ensures parsers can autodetect the hash format, be it binary, hex, or base58, enhancing compatibility and extensibility.

+- **Multihash**: Provides a consistent way to specify multiple hash algorithms, ensuring flexibility and future-proofing.
+- **Multibase**: Encodes multihash hashes such that their base (binary, hex, base58) is automatically interpreted by parsers.

 2. **Acceptance as Promise**:
     - The kernel treats the acceptance of a message as a promise.
 The `Accept()` function returns a promise message instead of a simple boolean, allowing for richer interactions and more detailed responses.
     - This promise message contains meta-information about the module's capabilities and the conditions under which it will handle the message.